GlacierMIP/GlacierMIP3/README.md

 The regional GlacierMIP3 glacier projections for the different glacier models and experiments are available and documented via the [Zenodo dataset (Schuster, Zekollari et al., 2024)](https://doi.org/10.5281/zenodo.14045268).
 In addition, postprocessed data for the community estimate manuscript are included there.
 The data documentation is also available in [README_data.md](README_data.md).

-When using this dataset, please cite both the [Zenodo dataset](https://doi.org/10.5281/zenodo.14045268) and the submitted study above.
+When using this dataset, please cite both the [Zenodo dataset](https://doi.org/10.5281/zenodo.14045268) and the [preprint](https://doi.org/10.31223/X51T5W) above.
 Note that we are working currently on potentially another study to analyse more the glacier model differences.

 For data and technical questions contact: